-The story so far: Dazzled by the dining options of the Dotonbori, Osaka's restaurant district, my husband and I set out to find a doofus food joint that won't challenge our soon to be inebriated brains.
+The story so far: Dazzled by the dining options of the Dotonbori, Osaka's restaurant district, my husband and I set out to find a doofus food joint.

 Don't you hate Westerners who won't shut up about Japanese food?
 It's so light!
 It 's so natural!
 It's so pure so special so cleansing so spiritual so harmony with nature so blah blah blah blah wank wank wank!

 Here's what you should do with these people.
 Get them to shut their eyes, dip a piece of avocado in wasabi and soy, and tell them it's high grade tuna.
 They won't know the difference.

 Truth is, not even the Japanese can live on raw fish and vinegary rice at every meal.

 First of all, it's expensive.
 There's an old Japanese saying: I used to be rich, but I ate sushi.
 And we're in Osaka, which is cheapskate central.
 Here's an old Kansai saying: I'd rather lose a finger than a yen.

 Unless you're quaffing champagne with caviar, raw fish is extremely poor drinking food.
 Insubstantial, unabsorbent of alcohol, and frankly, a little bland.

 That may be OK among the social and corporate elites of Tokyo.
 But Kansajin have zero patience for bullshit.
 Ain't got no time for twelve courses of exquisitely arranged kaiseki.
 Your average Osakan would be gnawing off his limbs before dessert.

 If a Kansaijin starts gnawing off his limbs, that shows his stomach is empty.
 Japanese people hate drinking on an empty stomach, because—how can I put this nicely?—the ability to hold one's liquor is not exactly a national trait.